 Popularity wise – it’s huge.
 When I’ve asked one of the blockchain enthusiasts, professor Emin Gün Sirer from Cornell University for his opinion, he responded:

 “2018 was the year when ICOs (Initial Coin Offerings) took off, and blockchains started to provide some new functionality to supplant traditional VC (Venture Capital) funding.
 The price action is immaterial in the long term”.

 Sounds good, right?
-Even though majority of information is rather positive, there are some alarming voices either.
+Even though most of the information is rather positive, there are some alarming voices either.
 Blockchains and cryptocurrencies are considered to be safe, but recently we hear more and more about successful cyber attacks.
 American economist, Warren Buffet, said that bitcoin is “probably rat poison squared” and warns investors to avoid cryptocurrencies.

-We can notice that positive aspects of blockchains seem to prevail.
+We can notice that the positive aspects of blockchains seem to prevail.
 It’s definitely worth keeping an eye on this technological trend but also staying reasonable.

 Progressive Web Applications (PWAs)